 Sounds incredible, right?
-I'm talking about the same Troy Baker that successfully delivered as both Batman and Joker in the same piece, showcasing his versatility.
+I'm talking about the same Troy Baker that delivered as the Joker after Mark Hammil in previous Arkham games.
 He played roles filled with emotional moments like Joel in The Last of Us, badass characters like Erron Black in Mortal Kombat 11 and iconic villains such as Gul'dan in World of Warcraft.

 Baker's performance as Hex is not versatile, emotional, badass or iconic by any stretch of the imagination.
 It is hard to pinpoint what went wrong here but the fact that he sounds like he's constipated all the time and talking with a mouth full of dough could be an indicator that there was not enough preparation time or that someone really insisted on a whispery villain with Brooklyn accent even when it didn't sound good.
 To top it off, Hex is not exactly a well-written character and this wouldn't be the first case of sub-par writing dragging an entire performance down.